Amoruso Ranch

 The Roseville City School District (RCSD) originally planned for an elementary school within the Amoruso Ranch Development, with funding expected from developer fees.
 However, due to a significant funding shortfall, the school will not be built.
 The estimated cost to build a school by 2029 is $100 million, while the District will receive $41 million from developer fees, leaving a $59 million gap.
 Despite ongoing discussions with the developer and the exploration of other revenue streams, no additional funds have been secured.

 As a result, students from Amoruso Ranch will now be assigned to Vencil Brown Elementary and Buljan Middle School.
-This change was approved by the Board of Education on April 24, 2025 and will take effect on July 1, 2025.
-Transportation will be available due to the distance from the development to these schools.
+This change was approved by the Board of Education on April 24, 2025 and took effect on July 1, 2025.
+Transportation is available due to the distance from the development to these schools.

 For more details on boundary updates and transportation, please review the full information below.
 Questions about this information?
 Please contact Executive Director of Communication and Community Engagement, Jessica Hull at jhull@rcsdk8.org or 916-771-1600 x50132.